 We cannot reduce teaching to a simple set of skills and routines in the classroom.
 Instead we need to see teaching as theoretically informed activities and that a strong theoretical base is the foundation of decisions about the learning needs of individual pupils and groups of pupils and the ways of creating contexts in which learners can flourish. (p.
 170)

 The theory presented here can be seen as an effort to bridge the gap between classroom management theory and the practices of actually managing classrooms.
 We propose a two-part theoretical model of teacher cognition that considers the knowledge structures through which teachers process and manage the ambiguity of classroom events.
-This model exposes what is often concealed – teachers´ cognition as applied to typical classroom situations – by offering a detailed consideration of how teaching expertise influences perceptions, interpretations, and in-action responses to classroom situations.
-We begin by defining these knowledge structures, i.e. the classroom management scripts, that are particular to the teaching domain, then we explain the model.
-The first part of the model describes classroom management scripts, delineating how this differs based on teachers’ level of expertise and how decisions to act are activated differently (Figure 2).
-The second part of our model depicts the influence these classroom management scripts have on teachers´ visual perception, situational awareness, mode of cognition, and event representation (Figure 3).
-In sum, our goal is to model and explain how teachers’ classroom management knowledge is structured, show how this knowledge influences the simultaneous perception and interpretation of events, and then link this on-going processing to differences in teachers’ awareness of classroom situations.
+This model exposes what is often concealed—teachers’ cognition as applied to typical classroom situations—by offering a detailed consideration of how teaching expertise influences perceptions, interpretations, and in-action responses to classroom situations.
+We begin by defining these knowledge structures, i.e., the classroom management scripts that are particular to the teaching domain, then we explain the model.
+The first part of the model describes classroom management scripts, delineating how this differs based on teachers’ level of expertise and how decisions to act are activated differently (Fig. 2).
+The second part of our model depicts the influence these classroom management scripts have on teachers’ visual perception, situational awareness, mode of cognition, and event representation (Fig. 3).
+In sum, our goal is to model and explain how teachers’ classroom management knowledge is structured, show how this knowledge influences the simultaneous perception and interpretation of events, and then link this ongoing processing to differences in teachers’ awareness of classroom situations.

-Core concepts of the theoretical model
+Core Concepts of the Theoretical Model

 Several interrelated concepts are central to understanding the proposed theoretical model.

-• Perception of the classroom refers to the visual attention teachers apply to recognize what is important as they visually observe, detect and trace connections between events and actors, i.e. what they notice with their eyes.
+Perception of the classroom refers to the visual attention teachers apply to recognize what is important as they visually observe, detect, and trace connections between events and actors, i.e., what they notice with their eyes.
 Perception is a precondition for the ongoing thought-processing that supports teachers’ interpretations of classroom events.
-In this article, it is synonymous with the verb ‘to see’.
+In this article, it is synonymous with the verb “to see.”

-• Interpretation refers to how teachers analyze and make sense of what they notice in relation to their teaching and learning goals (Van Es and Sherin 2002).
+Interpretation refers to how teachers analyze and make sense of what they notice in relation to their teaching and learning goals (Van Es and Sherin 2002).
 Interpretation relies on activating/having/using knowledge about the context of classroom events to reason about and make sense of classroom situations.

-• Situational Awareness refers to teachers´ knowledge of what is happening in real-time in the classroom, implying both knowledge gained through immediate, sensory perception as well as the stored episodic knowledge acquired through experience working in classrooms.
-Teachers´ situational awareness unifies perceptions and interpretation of events, supporting their ability to project how events will unfold and decisions about whether or not to take action in teaching situations.
+Situational awareness refers to teachers’ knowledge of what is happening in real-time in the classroom, implying both knowledge gained through immediate, sensory perception as well as the stored episodic knowledge acquired through experience working in classrooms.
+Teachers’ situational awareness unifies perceptions and interpretation of events, supporting their ability to project how events will unfold and decisions about whether or not to take action in teaching situations.

-• Withitness describes the skill through which teachers process and handle classroom situations, underlining two important dimensions to teachers’ classroom perception: 1) what the teacher sees and hears – scanning and monitoring the classroom to perceive valuable information for understanding and interpreting what is happening , and 2) what the teacher does in a situation – deciding to act in ways which sustain learning and convey an astute understanding of unfolding events to the students
+Withitness describes the skill through which teachers process and handle classroom situations, underlining two important dimensions to teachers’ classroom perception: (1) what the teacher sees and hears—scanning and monitoring the classroom to perceive valuable information for understanding and interpreting what is happening; and (2) what the teacher does in a situation—deciding to act in ways which sustain learning and convey an astute understanding of unfolding events to the students.

-• A classroom event is defined as any activity occurring in the classroom that involves one or more people, is considered noteworthy by the observer, and has duration within the mind of the observer – i.e., a perceptible start and endpoint in the mind of the teacher.
+A classroom event is defined as any activity occurring in the classroom that involves one or more people, is considered noteworthy by the observer, and has duration within the mind of the observer—i.e., a perceptible start and endpoint in the mind of the teacher.
 A classroom situation is defined as a series of interconnected events.